At a Glance

 - Headquartered at Rutgers–Newark, the College of Nursing opened an 18,000-square-foot building at Rutgers–New Brunswick in spring 2009.
 The facility offers modern classrooms, faculty offices, a lecture hall, an expanded clinical learning laboratory, and examination rooms.

 - The B.S. degree program combines exceptional scientific training with a core liberal arts education that develops critical thinking and clinical judgment skills so essential for today’s professional nurse.

-- Committed to qualified students regardless of need, the College of Nursing provides more Educational Opportunity Fund support than any other nursing college in New Jersey.
+- Committed to qualified students regardless of need, the College of Nursing offers significant Educational Opportunity Fund support.

 - For registered nurses with an associate’s degree or diploma, the R.N. to B.S./M.S. in Nursing Program or School Nurse Certificate Program offers opportunities for career advancement.